greg-raven/Impeachment-Chronicles/_posts/2015-08-16-an-idiot-like-trump.md

 ---
-title: 'Text: [Bernie Sanders is] an idiot like Trump'
+title: "Text: [Bernie Sanders is] an idiot like Trump"
 layout: post
 author:
 - Peter Strzok